 Ruth is an artist working in mixed-media installation, placing particular emphasis on Printmaking and Artists’ Books.
 She has a broad skills base, which includes letterpress printing, bookbinding, sculpture, film and photography.

 As a result of her curiosity with that which has been denied, Ruth is currently exploring the significant impact the Anthropocene Epoch is having on the Planet.
-This Epoch is characterised by the dominating influence of human actives on the Natural World, when in truth, we are nature.*
+This Epoch, or period of history, is characterised by the dominating influence of human activities on the Natural World, when in truth, we are nature.*

 Theoretically, Ruth is informed by the writings of Suzi Gablik, James Hillman and Theodore Roszak.
 She shares with them an interest in the role art has had to play in shaping society’s reality, but more importantly, the potential it has for providing us with a new paradigm.
 This fuels her concerns with community-based projects.
 Like Suzi Gablik, Ruth believes that it is essential that artists create with responsibility.
 For Ruth, creating with responsibility means maintaining a careful balance between finding artistic solutions which are true to her intent as an artist (authenticity), whilst concurrently addressing the needs of the viewer.